What's the point of #! constructs anyway? According to the POSIX spec:

 failure sometime even as soon as the building process Yes, you read that

-this case, Python is too, for it is well-known for its poor dependencies
+And there's Python too, well-known for its poor dependencies management,

-management, I won't get too deep into that part here but let's say that they
+I won't get too deep into that part here but let's say that they cannot decide

-cannot decide on a common way to do things and their package manager,
+on a common way to do things and their package manager, furthermore pip, is

 Who did not once try to run a Python script only to have to reverse engineer its